-Holden Benon is a trial lawyer who focuses on insurance coverage issues involving professional liability policies, pollution legal liability policies, and cyber/media/technology liability policies.
+Holden Benon is a trial lawyer who primarily focuses on insurance coverage litigation, typically dealing with complex or cutting-edge issues including cyber/technology/media insurance, professional liability and pandemic-related business interruption.
 Mr. Benon has experience representing insurers in declaratory judgment actions and bad faith disputes.
-In addition, Mr. Benon has experience advising insurers on business interruption coverage and regulatory issues, and drafting insurance policy language.
+In addition, Mr. Benon has experience advising insurers on seeking policy rescission, navigating regulatory issues, and drafting insurance policy language.

-Mr. Benon also has experience representing clients in enforcing their intellectual property rights.
-During his third year of law school, Mr. Benon was an intern for the Electronic Frontier Foundation, where he focused on copyright issues.
+Mr. Benon also develops expertise by representing clients in other industries as well.
+For instance, he has worked on contentious real property and commercial disputes, and has represented creatives in enforcing their intellectual property rights.
+He has also authored articles regarding liabilities facing technologies such as drones, artificial intelligence, and autonomous vehicles, and related insurance solutions.
+During his third year of law school, Mr. Benon was an intern for the Electronic Frontier Foundation, where he focused on copyright and privacy issues.

 Areas of Practice